-Romain Grégoire (19 years old) has been racing on a bike since the age of six and long had a keen interest in horse riding too but first made a name for himself in cyclo-cross.
-Last year he was fresh out of the junior ranks, he got stage wins in the U23 Giro and Tour de l’Avenir, and Liège-Bastogne-Liège too as well as the European championships (pictured).
-He’s a versatile rider whose limits are in the high mountains so while French fans have high hopes for him in the coming years, he’s not the next Bernard Hinault.
+Romain Grégoire (19 years old) has been racing on a bike since the age of six, and long had a paralell interest in horse riding too.
+He first made a name for himself in cyclo-cross then began to rack up wins on the road.
+Last year he was fresh out of the junior ranks and landed stage wins in the U23 Giro and the Tour de l’Avenir, taking Liège-Bastogne-Liège too as well as the European championships (pictured).
+He’s a versatile rider whose limits are in the high mountains so while French fans have lofty hopes for him in the coming years, he’s not the next Bernard Hinault.
 The “everything but mountains” idea invites thoughts of Alaphilippe but Grégoire’s not quite got that jack-in-box explosivité.

 Lenny Martinez (19), also pictured, is the latest from the Martinez family.
 His grandfather Mariano was born Spanish but became a French citizen and won the mountains competition in the 1978 Tour de France.
 Lenny’s father Miguel won gold in the mountain bike race at the Sydney Olympics in 2000 among other wins and tried the road but it wasn’t for him although he’s kept riding and racing.
 You can imagine the DNA and the cultural inheritance here and there is a “like father, like son” aspect here with Lenny as a pure climber who weighs 52kg.
 At a team training camp he hit 6.7w/kg for a 20 minute effort and it was in May’s Mercan’Tour Classic that he put this to work, shredding the group on the Col de la Couillole and leaving many big names gasping for air.